skilesare/immortality/README.md

 --------------

-I would appreciate you purchasing a digital of physical copy of this book to support the work, but if cost is an issue, the full text can be read online at:
+I would appreciate you purchasing a digital or physical copy of this book to support the work, but if cost is an issue, the full text can be read online at:

 https://skilesare.github.io/immortality/